DefNotArham/Database-learning/README.md

 # TypeScript Database

-A simple database built from scratch using TypeScript and Node.js.
+Learning how to build a database from scratch using TypeScript and Node.js.

 ## Tech Stack